BolaRay-d/BolaRay/README.md

 # BolaRay

-BolaRay is a prototype tool for the static detection of Broken Object-Level Authorization (BOLA) vulnerabilities in PHP database-backed applications.
+BolaRay is a prototype tool developed to statically detect Broken Object-Level Authorization (BOLA) vulnerabilities in PHP database-backed applications.

-This tool employs a combination of SQL and static analysis to automatically infer the distinct types of object-level authorization models, and subsequently verify whether existing implementations enforce appropriate checks for these models.
+The tool combines SQL analysis with static code analysis to automatically infer and classify distinct object-level authorization models within an application.
+It then checks whether the application’s implementation properly enforces authorization for these models, identifying any potential vulnerabilities.

+•	[STUDY.csv](./STUDY.csv): Collected vulnerability data from our study.

+•	[appendix-hm.pdf](./appendix-hm.pdf): Detailed appendix for hierarchical models.

+•	[appendix-study.pdf](./appendix-study.pdf): Detailed appendix for methodology and discussion of study limitations.

 ## Step 1